Search

 The decision whether or not workers need to use either respirators or surgical masks must be based upon a hazard analysis of the worker's specific work environment and the protective properties of each type of personal protective equipment.

 Surgical masks, also known as procedural or medical masks, are designed to help prevent contamination of the work environment or a sterile field from large particles generated by the wearer/worker (e.g., to prevent the spread of the wearer's spit or mucous).
 Surgical masks may also be used to help reduce the risk of splashes or sprays of blood, body fluids, secretions, and excretions from reaching the wearer's mouth and nose.
-Surgical masks may also be worn by patients to help limit the spread of infections.
+Patients may also wear surgical masks to help limit the spread of infections.

 Can you tell the difference between a respirator and a surgical mask just by looking at it?